 Douglas DC-8

-Douglas was initially unconvinced about the potential for turbojet-powered airliners and was still studying turboprop developments of its existing radial-engined designs when, on 14 May 1954, Boeing rolled-out its private venture 367-80 technology demonstrator.
-At the time Douglas was the world’s leading supplier of commercial aircraft and wanting to remain as such, it announced in June 1955 it was to produce a jet successor to the DC-7.
 Although Douglas was in theory some three years behind the Seattle-based company, the company was able to capitalise on two factors: first, Boeing’s initial pre-occupation with the military version of the 367-80; and, second, its greater knowledge of the commercial market.
 In the latter regard, Douglas was able to exploit the impact of the introduction of tourist class fares in North America, by designing the DC-8 from the outset with a cabin wide enough to accommodate six-abreast seating.
 This proved a significant selling point, and initially the DC-8 outsold the five-abreast 707.
-By 1956, however, Boeing had taken the lead, something it would never lose, eventually absorbing McDonnell Douglas in 1997.
+However, by 1956, Boeing had taken the lead, something it would never lose, eventually absorbing McDonnell Douglas in 1997.
+The DC-8 was offered in many versions and none was produced in massive numbers.

-The DC-8 was offered in many versions, with only the DC-8-63 being produced in large numbers.
 As early as 1965, Douglas considered offering the DC-8 with high by-pass turbofan engines, but instead decided to pursue a double-deck design (the original DC-10).
 A lack of customer interest forced the company to abandon the project and into a merger with the McDonnell company in April 1967.
-A subsequent re-engining programme gave the DC-8 a new lease of life, especially with the cargo and package hauling market.
-However, these operations are now drawing to a close and large numbers of the DC-8 have been retired and broken up since 2002.
+A later re-engining programme managed by Cammacorp, a company formed by former-McDonnell Douglas executives, gave the DC-8 a new lease of life in the 1980s and 1990s, especially with the cargo and package hauling market.
+However, operations are now drawing to a close with four aircraft active.

 First flight: 30 May 58 (c/n 45252, N8008D)